heikikiisler/libdigidocpp-tests/README.md

 ## Running tests

-* Copy "properties.conf.sample" into new file in root directory named "properties.conf".
-* Connect single device through USB (Allow USB debugging from device settings) or start emulators.
+* Connect single device through USB (Allow USB debugging from device settings).
 * Optional: Verify that devices are connected with the command `adb devices`.
 The output should include a list of connected devices with "device" after the UDID.
 * Navigate to project root directory